-Factbox: Airlines suspend China flights over coronavirus
+Airlines suspend China flights over coronavirus

 Turkey’s flag carrier said on Jan.
 30 it would decrease frequency on scheduled flights to Beijing, Guangzhou, Shanghai and Xian between Feb.
 5 to Feb.
 29.

+Chicago-based United said it would implement a second phase of flight cancellations between its hub cities in the United States and Beijing, Hong Kong and Shanghai, resulting in 332 additional roundtrips being called off through March 28.

+The cancellations will reduce the carrier’s daily departures for mainland China and Hong Kong to four daily departures from 12.

-Chicago-based United said it was suspending 24 U.S. flights to Beijing, Hong Kong and Shanghai between Feb.
+United had previously suspended 24 U.S. flights to Beijing, Hong Kong and Shanghai between Feb.
 1 and Feb.
 8 because of a significant drop in demand.